telerik/xaml-docs/controls/radganttview/features/columns/cell-template.md

 >importantWhen creating a custom CellTemplate for a ColumnDefinition which __MemberBinding__ is set to a custom property or a property that is not the Start, End or Title properties of the GanttTask you should set the binding in the DataTemplate to the built-in __FormattedValue__ property as the above code snippet shows.
 This is an optimized string value that comes from the built-in virtualization of the control in order to achieve maximum performance.

->tipYou can download a runnable project of the previous example from our online SDK repository [here](https://github.com/telerik/xaml-sdk), the example is listed as __GanttView / CustomCellTemplates__.
+>tip Find a runnable project of the previous example in the [WPF Samples GitHub repository](https://github.com/telerik/xaml-sdk/tree/master/GanttView/CustomCellTemplates).

 The next screenshot shows the final result: